N28M/anterra/README.md

     -   Fetches SSH password from Bitwarden for authentication (requires `docker_pve_ssh_password_uuid` or `docker_pve2_ssh_password_uuid` in vault).

 -   **`setup_media_server.yaml`**:
+    -   Configures DNS using systemd-resolved to ensure proper name resolution.
     -   Sets up a media server with Plex Media Server.
     -   Configures systemd-managed SMB mounts with automatic failover protection (Plex stops if mounts fail).
     -   Intended to be run on a VM with GPU passthrough for hardware transcoding (e.g., Intel Quick Sync).